DevOpsMansa/WeatherApp-ReactJS/README.md

 ## Project Plan:

 ### User Story
-My mother lives on the other side of planet earth and I always Send her seasonal affectionates by getting clothings, accessories and seasonal needs and but sometimes i tend to send warm weather affectionates and she will sya 'son do you know the weather here is 89 degrees? and you sending me warm clothing'.
+My mother lives on the other side of planet earth and I always Send her seasonal affectionates by getting clothings, accessories and seasonal needs, but sometimes i tend to send warm weather affectionates and she will say 'son do you know the weather here is 89 degrees and you sending me warm clothing?'.
 So, I thought about creating an app where I can search for the weather forcast for her locaion and never miss out on the needful that counts.
-Also, this app will help other be able to look up any location and get real time weather forcast as desired to make life better and easily adaptable in all weather.
+Also, this app will help others be able to look up any location and get real time weather forcast as desired to make life better and easily adaptable in all weather.

 1. ## Project Overview:
     * Develop a weather application using React framework.